colbyj/bride-of-frankensystem/docs/building/longitudinal.rst

 - ``RETRIEVE_SESSIONS = true`` — when a participant returns with the same external ID, BOFS looks up their past attempts and copies the prior condition forward into the new session.
 - ``ALLOW_RETAKES = true`` — lets a participant who already finished start a fresh attempt.
 With ``ALLOW_RETAKES = false``, a finished participant who returns is restored to their finished state and shown the end page again, so they can't run through the flow a second time.

-Each return creates a new ``Participant`` row sharing the same external ID (``mTurkID``).
+Each return creates a new ``Participant`` row sharing the same ``externalID``.
 All rows for that participant accumulate in the same database — questionnaire responses, custom-table rows, timestamps.
 The ``Participant.timeStarted`` column distinguishes attempts; admin-panel exports group by external ID.

 Because each visit is its own participant row, the same questionnaire submitted on visit 1 and visit 2 doesn't collide — they're separate rows in the questionnaire's table, distinguishable by ``participantID`` and timestamp.
 No tagging required.